shipshapecode/tether/CONTRIBUTING.md

 1. Fork the project
 2. Clone your forked project by running `git clone git@github.com:{
    YOUR_USERNAME }/tether.git`
-3. Run `yarn` to install node modules
+3. Run `pnpm` to install node modules
-4. Test that you can build the source by running `yarn build` and ensure the `dist` directory appears.
+4. Test that you can build the source by running `pnpm build` and ensure the `dist` directory appears.

 ## Writing code!